Ninja-Squad/spring-events/README.md

    extending InvoiceLifeCycleEvent
  - to let the observer choose when to be notified, not the event producer or the event itself.
-Indeed, one observer might want to be notified of an invoice creation inside the transaction, in order for example to throw an exception if the invoice doesn't meet a condition, while other observers might only want to be notified after the trnsaction has been committed.
-The observers knows better when it should run then the event producer.
+Indeed, one observer might want to be notified of an invoice creation inside the transaction, in order for example to throw an exception if the invoice doesn't meet a condition, while other observers might only want to be notified after the transaction has been committed.
+The observers knows better when it should run than the event producer.

 ## Example usage